zaynkorai/gemini-fullstack-gograph-quickstart/README.md

 The project is divided into two main directories:

 -   `frontend/`: Contains the React application built with Vite.
--   `backend/`: Contains the GoGraph/FastAPI application, including the research agent logic.
+-   `backend/`: Contains the GoGraph/Gin golang application, including the research agent logic.

 ## Getting Started: Development and Local Testing